 How will my Orders be executed?

 Once we have transmitted your Orders to the Third Party Broker, we cannot control when and how the Third Party Broker will execute your Orders.
-By opening an Account, you are deemed to consent to our Order Handling and Best Interests Policy.
-Further information on how we will treat your Orders can be found in our Order Handling and Best Interests Policy.
+By opening an Account, you are deemed to consent to our Order Handling and Best Execution Policy.
+Further information on how we will treat your Orders can be found in our Order Handling and Best Execution Policy.

 The Third Party Broker will be subject to certain rules and regulations relating to how it executes your Orders.
 You can find further information on how the Third Party Broker will execute your Orders in the Third Party Broker's agreements which we sent to you by email when you signed up for an Account.
 You should be aware that the Third Party Broker may execute your Orders outside of a regulated market, multilateral trading facility or organised trading facility, and by accepting this agreement, you expressly consent to the execution of your Orders in such circumstances.